 Roles are set up in a hierarchical “tree” structure with visibility and inheritance of permissions limited to “nodes” below the current node, but not sideways to sibling nodes.
 Nodes are available at the MSP level and MC level.

-For MSP administrators, additional permissions are provided to control the authorization of different operations:
+For MSP administrators, an additional permission is provided to control the authorization of different operations:

 An MSP technician that has the “Manage Companies” permission enabled can launch into a MC’s Admin Console with a single click.
 This provides the MSP technician with administrative rights to set up and manage the MC’s Keeper Admin Console.
 There, they can set up the MC’s users, roles, teams, establish enforcement policies, provision Keeper Vaults to designated users and monitor its password security through detailed event logging and reporting capabilities.